-For methods 2 or 3 you will be emailed a voucher, that you then need to convert into a ticket.
-If you don’t have a printer, they can scan this direct from your cellphone.
+For methods 3 or 4 you will be emailed a voucher, that you then need to convert into a ticket.
+If you don’t have a printer, Vatican staff will inspect the PDF from your cellphone at the door.

-Having this voucher will allow you to walk past the long, long line and enter via the right-hand side of the entrance (see map below) – where there may still be a line, but a much shorter one – after which you will need to verify your printout at the ticket booths (where there may be yet another – but relatively short – line).
+Having this voucher will allow you to walk past the long, long line and enter via the right-hand side of the entrance (see map) – where there may still be a line, but a much shorter one – after which you will need to verify your printout at the ticket booths just after security (where there may be yet another – but relatively short – line).

 Monday – Saturday: 9 am – 6 pm (last entrance at 4 pm)

 Sunday: closed (except the last Sunday of every month when the museums are free)